15th Saturn Awards

 The 15th Saturn Awards, honoring the best in science fiction, fantasy and horror film in 1987, were held on August 23, 1988.

-The nominations were announced on April 7, 1988.
-The science fiction action film RoboCop won five awards, including Best Science Fiction Film.
+The winners were announced on April 7, 1988.
+The sci-fi action film RoboCop won five awards, including Best Science Fiction Film.

 Winners and nominees

 Below is a complete list of nominees and winners.
 Winners are highlighted in bold.